Fordham Tick Index

 The Weekend Deer Tick Index

-For the weekend of May 23 and 24, the tick index is:
+For the Independence Day weekend--July 3, 4, and 5--the tick index is:

 The Fordham Tick Index is an estimate of the risk of being bitten by a nymphal or adult deer tick.
 Both of these stages are active at this time of year, although the smaller nymph is responsible for many more cases of Lyme disease.
 This index measures risk relative to other times of year.
 For more information about preventing tick bites, controlling ticks, Lyme disease and other illnesses ticks carry, visit the Centers for Disease Control and Prevention.